MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -TargetPort
-Gets the StorageSubsystem associated with the specified TargetPort object.
+Gets the StorageSubSystem associated with the specified TargetPort object.
 The TargetPort CIM object is exposed by the Get-TargetPort cmdlet.

 ```yaml